A Wild-horse trim

 4) Trim the heels.

 Dr. Robert Bowker has discovered that the digital cushion -- a fatty area above the frog -- loses its toughness and cushioning quality while a hoof is shod.
-It will gain toughness when the foot lands heel-first (see Breakover page) but the newly-barefoot heel must be left slightly long for protection, otherwise the horse will purposely land toe-first to protect the tender heel.
+It will start to get tougher when the foot lands heel-first (see Breakover page), BUT the newly-barefoot heel must be left slightly long for protection, otherwise the horse will purposely land toe-first to protect the tender heel.
+This is also true of horses with frog infections.

-Therefore Pete Ramey suggests that the heels in a transitioning horse should be left 1/8 to as much as 1/4 inch (3 to 5 mm) longer than the sole.
-Exactly how long, you will have to decide based on what length makes the horse willing to land heel-first on hard ground.
+Therefore, Pete Ramey suggests that the heels in a transitioning horse should be left 1/8 to as much as 1/4 inch (3 to 6 mm) longer than the sole.
+Exactly how long, you will have to discover, based on what length makes the horse willing to land heel-first on hard ground.

 The cause of contracted heels is a forward-flared toe, which pulls the entire hoof capsule forward, including the heels, and pulls the heels together.
-Heels will spread apart after just a few trims, if you back up the toe as I have described above, and treat the frog for fungus if it is infected (see More Topics page).
+Heels will spread apart after just a few trims, if you keep the toe backed up, and treat the frog for fungus if it is infected (see More Topics page).

 5) Trim the bars.

-If you shortened the heels enough so that part of the bars is now flat on the ground, trim off the flat part, with a hoof knife, till it's a little shorter than the heel and outer wall.
+If you shortened the heels enough so that part of the bars is now flat on the ground (level with the outer wall), trim off the flat part, with a hoof knife, till it's a little shorter than the heel and outer wall.

 Looking now at the entire bar: